 Lie back on the bench, not too close or too far away from the uprights, as this can either waste valuable energy when taking the weight off or hitting the uprights when you press the weight up.

 Plant your feet firmly on the floor with your knees bent to an angle of approximately 80-90 degrees.
 Keep your feet flat and heels on the floor.
-Grip the bar using your perfect grip and ‘lock’ your shoulders back into the bench.
+Grip the bar using your perfect grip and ‘lock’ your shoulders back onto the bench.

 NEVER put your feet on the bench, as this will make you dangerously unstable.